-Figure 1.1 Life stage periodicity chart for anadromous salmonids in Coquitlam River 4 Figure 1.2 Map of lower Coquitlam River study area with stream reaches defined by the Coquitlam-Buntzen Water Use Plan Consultative Committee Figure 2.1 Map showing adult spawning index sites A-C in the lower portion of Coquitlam River study area (reaches 1, 2a) Figure 2.2 Map showing adult spawning index sites D and E, in the upper portion of Coquitlam River study area (reaches 2b, 3 and 4) Figure 2.3 Modeled relationship between mean survey life and day of arrival in the study area for chum, pink, coho, and Chinook salmon in the Coquitlam River based on empirical data from other streams Figure 2.4 Relationship between the surveyor's 'guesstimate' of observer efficiency and observer efficiency estimated from mark recapture experiments for chum, pink and all species combined conducted opportunistically since 2006 in the Coquitlam River Figure 3.1 Steelhead redd locations in reaches 2b-4 in Coquitlam River in 2006, which was the highest escapement year during 2005-2013.
+Figure 1.1 Life stage periodicity chart for anadromous salmonids in Coquitlam River Figure 1.2 Map of lower Coquitlam River study area with stream reaches defined by the Coquitlam-Buntzen Water Use Plan Consultative Committee Figure 2.1 Map showing adult spawning index sites A-C in the lower portion of Coquitlam River study area (reaches 1, 2a) Figure 2.2 Map showing adult spawning index sites D and E, in the upper portion of Coquitlam River study area (reaches 2b, 3 and 4) Figure 2.3 Modeled relationship between mean survey life and day of arrival in the study area for Chum, Pink, Coho, and Chinook salmon in the Coquitlam River based on empirical data from other streams Figure 2.4 Relationship between the surveyor's 'guesstimate' of observer efficiency and observer efficiency estimated from mark recapture experiments for Chum, Pink and all species combined conducted opportunistically since 2006 in the Coquitlam River Figure 2.5 Comparison of the Hierarchical Bayesian Model (HBM) escapement estimates and the Mean Count index of escapement of Chum 2002 - 2013 in the Coquitlam River 80 Figure 3.1 Steelhead redd locations in reaches 2b-4 in Coquitlam River in 2006, which was the highest escapement year during 2005-2013.
 Coquitlam Dam is the upstream boundary of the survey area.
-See Figure 3.2 for redd symbol legend Figure 3.2 Steelhead redd locations in reaches 2a-2b in Coquitlam River in 2006.
-The downstream boundary of reach 2a is also the survey area boundary Figure 3.3 Discharge (cms) in Coquitlam River during steelhead spawning period in 2005-2013 Figure 3.4 Cumulative proportion of the total steelhead redd count observed over time during 2005 -2013
+See Figure 3.2 for redd symbol legend.
+Figure 3.2 Steelhead redd locations in reaches 2a-2b in Coquitlam River in 2006.
+The downstream boundary of reach 2a is also the survey area boundary Figure 3.3 Discharge (cms) in Coquitlam River during Steelhead spawning period in 2005 - 2014.
+Figure 3.4 Cumulative proportion of the total Steelhead redd count observed over time during 2005 -2014.
+Figure 3.5 Peak counts and densities (fish/km) of adult Steelhead during snorkeling surveys in 2001-2014 (only data for complete surveys of the study area are shown).
+Data for 2001-2004 were collected as part of a separate study (BCCF, Lower Mainland Branch, data on file) 103